Everything should be made as simple as possible, but not simpler. - Albert Einstein

 Identify items so they can help you navigate

-For "help-out-pages", like this one, the design is different from the ordinary pages.
-You see if from the icon button (the yellow flower) in the upper left corner, the slanted, red arrow beneath it and the names of the links throughout.
+For "help-out" background pages, like this one, the design differs from that of the main pages.
+You see if from the icon button (the yellow flower) in the upper left corner, the slanted, red arrow beneath it, the colour of the links in the coloured bands at top and bottom of the page, and the names of the links throughout.

-Otherwise, here is what you can meet on many other pages:
+Here is what you may meet on many ordinary pages:

 At bottom of the regular pages are end matters.
-For pages that go into collection, there is a link to that collection, 'Contents'.
+For pages that are included in a site collection, 'Contents' is a link to the collection.

-Beneath the orange dotted line is a link to the site large bibliography, and there may be some useful references on a page too.
-They are put beneath the 'Literature' link near the page bottom.
-Also, footnotes are generally put after the literature list, if there is any such list.
+Beneath the orange dotted line near the end of many pages is a link ('Literature') to a large site bibliography.
+Besides, there may be some references on a page also.
+If so, they are put beneath the 'Literature' link near the page bottom.
+Footnotes are generally put after the literature list, if there is any such list.

-Underneath the coloured band you find publication data, links to a User's Guide, a link to the site's email page, and a link to the public disclaimer.
+Beneath neath the coloured band you find publication data for the site, links to a User's Guide, a link to the site's email page, and a link to a general disclaimer.

 Sometimes there are quotation markers too, if they are from a source that appears often, or if what is quoted, is of a certain type.
 The markers are icons, that is, small images, A Buddhist quotation may serve as an example: